 Eva Wolzok is a full-time PhD student researching community development in expatriate sporting groups at the Graduate Institute of Sport, Leisure, and Hospitality Management in Taiwan.
 Her principal research interests revolve around acculturation and well-being, community studies, sport and community development, especially social capital development.
 In her spare time, Eva is an avid sportswoman, exploring everything from swimming to Gaelic football, and, in recent years, has led the Taiwan Gaelic football team when competing throughout Asia.

-Pedro Danilo Ponciano is currently a researcher at the Autonomous Sports Confederation of Guatemala.
-He has been working in the area of physical education and sport since 2015.
-He has a bachelor’s degree in physical education and sports and recreation from San Carlos University in Guatemala.
-Graduate education includes a sports training specialization from the International Coaching Program, Leipzig University, Germany and a master’s degree in sport and Olympic studies with the silver medal award for best research from the University of Tsukuba, Japan.
-His current research interests are related to social psychology, youth development, Olympic studies and sport management.
+Pedro Danilo Ponciano is currently the national director of specialized careers at the department of physical education and sports at the Universidad of the Valley of Guatemala.
+He is PhD student in Education, Sports and Health at University of Vigo, Spain.
+He has been working in physical education and sport science research since 2015.
+He has a bachelor's degree in Physical Education, Sports and Recreation from San Carlos University in Guatemala.
+Graduate education includes a sports training specialization from the International Coaching Program, Leipzig University, Germany and a master's degree in Sport and Olympic Studies with the silver medal award for best research from the University of Tsukuba, Japan.
+His current research interests are related to Social Psychology, Youth Development, Olympic Studies and Health Literacy.

 I enjoyed moderating sessions as I've only done it a couple of times prior to this conference.
 Moderating gave me an opportunity to be in a more involved role in the conference and now my confidence as a new scholar has grown."